vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

     titanic = load_titanic()
     amazon = load_amazon()

-Create :py:func:`~verticapy.performance.vertica.QueryProfiler` object from transaction id and statement id
+Create :py:mod:`~verticapy.performance.vertica.QueryProfiler` object from transaction id and statement id
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Before creating the :py:func:`~verticapy.performance.vertica.QueryProfiler` object, take a look at the data used by the query:
+Before creating the :py:mod:`~verticapy.performance.vertica.QueryProfiler` object, take a look at the data used by the query:

 .. code-block:: python